uvacw/inca/README.md

  1. Data collection from websites and social media.
  2. Basic processing, such as tokenizing, lemmatizing, POS-tagging, NER
- 3. Some analysis such as machine learning or time series analysis
+ 3. Some analyses such as machine learning or time series analysis

 # INCA USAGE